-Node.js version managers such as nvm may be useful for local development and testing.
-If they are helpful for a development workflow, the resulting .nvmrc or .node-version files can be committed to a wpvip GitHub repository.
+To avoid bugs and conflicts, it is strongly recommend to align major Node.js and npm versions across all local, testing, and VIP environments.
+Node.js version managers such as nvm can be useful for this purpose.
+The resulting .nvmrc or .node-version files can be committed to a wpvip GitHub repository, and can be helpful for a development workflow.
 These files have no effect on the behavior of an application on a VIP environment.

 Updating Node.js major versions

 Being prepared for Node.js major version updates and updating early is recommended.
 Including updates to a site’s dependencies as part of the Node.js update process can help to consolidate testing and development efforts.

 Node.js major version updates should be tested thoroughly on a local environment first.
 Make sure that this testing includes reinstalling dependencies from scratch since the behavior of